dwrobel/flatcam/README.md

 - started to update the app strings to make it easier for future translations
 - fixed the POT file and the German translation
 - some mods in the Tool Sub
+- fixed bug in Tool Sub that created issues when toggling visibility of the plots

 18.08.2019